Islandora/documentation/docs/technical-documentation/migration-overview.md

 ### REST API

 Why use the rest API?

-- Works anywhere
-    - You don’t have to work on the Drupal server.
+- **Works anywhere**: You don’t have to work on the Drupal server.
 Migrate from your laptop!
-- No PHP required
-    - Use any language that can make an http request.
+- **No PHP required**: Use any language that can make an http request.
 Even cURL will do just fine.
-- JSON
-    - Why use XML if you don’t have to?
+- **JSON**: Why use XML if you don’t have to?

 BONUS: It’s just Drupal’s REST API